travelping/journal-gateway-gelf/README.md

 ###Enhanced Control for the ZMTP-Journal-Gateway

 To enable configuration of both sink and source during runtime the following API and connection is implemented.
 Both parts of the gateway expose a port on which a tool can connect via ZeroMQ.
-The gateway offers the journal-gateway-zmtp-control which is a simple one line input tool.
+The gateway offers the journal-gateway-zmtp- control which is a simple one line input tool.
 Both expect a json encoded string which contains a json_object (a dictionary of key-value pairs) with only one pair.
 The key contains the command and the value contains the arguments if any.
 The sink/source then checks if the command matches one of the valid commands.
 The source of the control command then receives a message: If succesfully matched the command gets executed and CTRL_ACCEPTED or the requested information is returned (for example a list of all connected logging sources is returned from the sink).
 If the match failed CTRL_UKCOM is returned.

 ```